Children's Dental Services

 Caring for Young, Developing Smiles

-When your child visits us for an appointment, we'll be sure to make them feel comfortable so they're more likely to maintain good oral health habits to keep their growing smiles healthy and happy.
+When your child visits us for an appointment, we'll be sure to help make them feel as comfortable as possible so they can be more likely to maintain good oral health habits to keep their growing smiles healthy and happy.

 The Importance of Early Dental Visits

-Infants should be seen by a dentist after the first six months of age, and at least by the child's first birthday.
+Infants should be seen by a dentist between the time they turn 6 months old and their first birthday.
 By this time, the baby's first teeth, or primary teeth, are beginning to erupt and it is a critical time to spot any problems before they become big concerns.

 Every child grows 20 primary teeth, usually by the age of 3.
 These teeth are gradually replaced by the age of 12 with a full set of 28 permanent teeth, and later on, four molars called wisdom teeth.